 Direct computations show that

 and in conclusion

 \end{proof}

-Notice that a similar argument can also be used as a direct proof of \cref{cor:QInvMidpoint}: One step of the stochastic midpoint Lawson scheme is composed by one half step of the forward Euler scheme followed by one half step of the backward Euler scheme, both using the same stochastic increments $\Delta W^n_m/2$, so the last sum of \eqref{equ:quadinv_fe_be} is 0.
+Notice that a similar argument can also be used as a direct proof of \cref{cor:QInvMidpoint}: One step of the stochastic midpoint Lawson scheme is composed by one half step of the exponential backward Euler scheme followed by one half step of the exponential forward Euler scheme, both using the same stochastic increments $\Delta W^n_m/2$, so the last sum of \eqref{eq:int} is 0.